Hundred Years' War, 1369–1389

 The Caroline War was the second phase of the Hundred Years' War between France and England, following the Edwardian War.
 It was so-named after Charles V of France, who resumed the war nine years after the Treaty of Brétigny (signed 1360).
+In this part of the conflict, the Crown of Castile emerges as a supporter of France.
 The Kingdom of France dominated this phase of the war.

 The Black Prince, eldest son and heir of Edward III of England, spent a huge sum of money in order to restore Peter the Cruel to the throne of Castile.
 The Castilian King was unable to repay him, however, so the Black Prince raised taxes in his domains in Aquitaine.
 The people's complaints were unheeded, so they appealed to the French King Charles V. In May 1369, the Black Prince received summons from the French king demanding his presence in Paris.
 The prince refused, and Charles responded by declaring war.
 He immediately set out to reverse the territorial losses imposed at Brétigny and he was largely successful in his lifetime.
 His successor, Charles VI, made peace with the son of the Black Prince, Richard II, in 1389.
 This truce was extended many times until the war was resumed in 1415.